It’s Time to Have Your Bank Credit Understood

 A business can secure more business credit quickly as long as it has a minimum of one bank reference and an average daily account balance of at least $10,000 for the past three months.
 What lenders REALLY want to see is that a business has this $10,000 average balance.
 When a business has this, it yields a “Bank Rating” of Low-5, meaning the business has an average-daily-balance of $5,000 to $30,000.

-A business that has a balance of $7,000 to $9,999 will net the business a lower rating such as a High-4, which will make it harder for a business to get approved for bank financing.
-Here is the actual bank rating scale, so you can see where your business might rank:
+A business that has a balance of $7,000 to $9,999 will net the business a lower rating such as a High-4.
+So, this will make it harder for a business to get approval for bank financing.
+Here is the actual bank rating scale.
+So you can see where your business might rank:

 There are other factors outside of average bank account balances that affect this rating.
 A business will be scored higher if it has the average balance of $10,000 for 3 months, so it’s crucial that the money be in the account, and stay in the account for 3 months to maximize the bank rating.